 A fieldset determines the fields that are displayed in the search results for each event that matched a search query.
 The system provides a number of predefined fieldsets.
 These fieldsets are for use when searching from ArcSight Command Center.
-For information about field sets for ArcSight Console, see the ArcSight Console User's Guide on the ESM documentation page.
+For information about field sets for ArcSight Console, see the ArcSight Console User's Guide.